Weyl modules for equivariant map Lie superalgebras: Introduction

-In \cite{FKKS12} local Weyl modules for equivariant map agebras are defined under the assumption that the scheme is finite type, group is abelian and the action on scheme is free.
-The key ingredient to study was the notation of certain twisting and non-twisting functors that relates the representation theory of map and equivariant map algebras.
-In \cite{FMS15}, the global Weyl modules for equivariant map algebras are defined and their presentation are given in terms of generators and relations.
-The notation of Weyl functors is also extended to twisted/equivariant setting.
-A commutative algebra $\mathbb{A}_{\Gamma}^{\lambda}$ is identified which acts naturally on the global Weyl module with highest $\g^{\Gamma}$-weight $\lambda$, which leads to a Weyl functor from the category of $\mathbb{A}_{\Gamma}^{\lambda}$-modules to the category of $(\g\otimes A)^{\Gamma}$-modules.
-Also local Weyl modules are defined using Weyl functors such that their description coincide with the earlier description in \cite{FKKS12}.
+In \cite{CFS08, FMS13}, $\g\otimes\mathbb{C}[t^{\pm 1}]$ was replaced by the twisted loop algebra, denoted, by $(\g\otimes\mathbb{C}[t^{\pm 1}])^{\Gamma}$ which is the fixed point subalgebra of $\g\otimes\mathbb{C}[t^{\pm1}]$ under the action of a group $\Gamma$ of automorphisms of $\g$, generated by a Dynkin diagram automorphism.
+This acts on $\mathbb{C}[t^{\pm1}]$ by scaling $t$ by roots of unity.
+They were able to describe an identification of the Weyl modules for the twisted affine algebras with suitably chosen Weyl modules for the corresponding untwisted affine algebras.
+This identification allowed them to use known results in the untwisted case to compute the dimension and characters of the Weyl modules for the twisted algebras.
+In \cite{FKKS12}, local Weyl module for equivariant map algebras were defined under the assumption that the scheme is of finite type, group is abelian and the action on the scheme is free.
+The key ingredient was to introduce the notions of twisting and untwisting functors that relate the representation theory of map and equivarinat map algebras.
+In \cite{FMS15}, the global Weyl modules for equivariant map algebras were defined in terms of generators and relations.
+The notion of Weyl functors were also extended to the twisted settings.